-Chapter IV addresses the roots of deflation and the forces that put a potentially deflationary economy at risk of stagnation.
-In so doing, it suggests how monetary policy might contribute to asset price volatility even in an era of price level stability.
-Asset prices play an important role in amplifying and propagating shocks, but they are a conduit rather than a source of deflationary forces.
+The remainder of the paper addresses the roots of deflation and the forces that put a potentially deflationary economy at risk of stagnation.
+In so doing it suggests how monetary policy might contribute to asset price volatility even in an era of price level stability.31 Asset prices play an important role in amplifying and propagating shocks, but they are a conduit rather than a source of deflationary forces.
 The analysis identifies monetary policy as a fundamental source of deflation and stagnation risk.
 There are two problems for monetary policy that put an economy at risk of deflation and stagnation when inflation is low.
 First, a central bank can be fooled by its own credibility for low inflation into being insufficiently preemptive in a business expansion.
 Allowing a boom to go on too long creates the conditions for a bust and a recession after that.
 Second, although the economy may need low or negative short-term interest rates to stimulate aggregate demand subsequently, interest rate policy can be immobilized at the zero bound on nominal interest rates.

 The discussion begins by pointing out the potential for deflation and stagnation that exists when the central bank has full credibility for low inflation.
-Then it addresses the power of monetary policy, fiscal policy, and banking policy to act
+Then it addresses the power of monetary policy, fiscal policy, and banking policy to act against deflation and stagnation at the zero bound on interest rates.
+The policy discussion indicates how the chain of events that potentially leads to stagnation can be weakened or broken at a number of places.